Graduate Destination Survey

 Frequently Asked Questions

-We are looking for everyone who finished their studies at the University of Auckland between March 2021 and February 2022.
-If you completed your study in 2020, but your graduation ceremony was held in 2021,
+We are looking for everyone who completed their studies at the University of Auckland between March 1st 2023 & February 29th 2024.
+If you completed your study outside of these dates, but your graduation ceremony was held between them, you will not be invited to this survey.

 2. I’m a PhD graduate, will I receive the survey?